NewcastleRSE/beeing-human-web/src/routes/(sections)/about/how-to-use/how-to-use.md

 id: how-to-use
 parent: about
 link: about/how-to-use
-lead: "Learn about the *Bee-ing Human* project, its goals, ambitions, ways of working and how we created a 21st century digital bee book."
+lead: "Read our quick, easy to use, manual on how to make the best of *Bee-ing Human*."
-img: 'assets/articles/introduction/zulian-firmansyah-sEUAJeFn5mE-unsplash.jpg'
+img: 'assets/articles/how-to-use/bruce-warrington-Dqxfu4iehhU-unsplash.jpg'
-imgAlt: 'An open door to a dreamlike world on an orange wall'
+imgAlt: 'close-up of a hatch door with printed instructions on how to use it'
 type: article
 layout: article
 author: [jenny]